support@meisterdrucke.com · 0043 4257 29415

 Romanticism · Famous Masterpieces

 Paradiso, Canto 31: The saintly throng form a rose in the empyrean by Gustave Dore.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images